October 1976. I was handed the telephone and listened closely to my father’s words on the other end.

 “I’m going to put you on the phone with your grandmother.
 She can’t talk to you, but she can hear you.
 Don’t take long because your brothers need to talk, too.
 Got it?”

-“Yes, sir” I answer as my heart raced.
-I tried to figure out what I was going to say to Grandma.
-My sister had already spoken to her and said some very beautiful things in a very short time.
+“Yes, sir,” I answered as my heart raced.
+I tried to figure out what to say to Grandma.
+My sister had already spoken to her and said some lovely things in a very short time.

 “Here she is.”

-“Grandma,” I tearfully began as I reached clumsily and desperately for words, “I love you, Grandma.
-I’m sorry for everything bad that I did at your house.
+“Grandma,” I tearfully began as I searched clumsily and desperately for words, “I love you, Grandma.
+I’m sorry for everything bad I ever did at your house.
 I love you, Grandma.
-I-, I-, I-, I promise to be good, Grandma.
+I-, I-, I-, I promise to be good forever, Grandma.
 I love you, Grandma!
 I hope you get better and can leave that hospital soon, Grandma.
 I promise not to steal any more biscuits before dinner, Grandma!
 I love you, Grandma!
 I LOVE YOU SO MUCH, GRANDMAAAA!
 I-“

 “Put Terry on the phone,” my father interrupted.

 A few days later, I saw my father pacing up and down the hallway, snapping his fingers on his right hand.
 Hard.
-His lips, firmly pressed together as he shook his head in what I deciphered to be a combination of anger and sorrow.
-Then I knew…
+His lips, firmly pressed together as he shook his head in what I deciphered to be a combination of anger, pain, and sorrow.
+It was then that I knew…

 Grandma was gone…

 I was devastated!
 All of the things that I wanted to say.
 Not ONE of them came to my 8-year-old mind when it mattered most!
-Then I thought about all of the times I spent at her house, helping her cook or clean, intently listening to her talk about any and everything.
-Getting whooped with a fly swatter, leather belt or extension cord for doing everything I wasn’t supposed to do and half of what I was SUPPOSED to.
-Sure, I’d told her that I loved her many times, but I still wish now, 43 years later, that I had told her just how much.
+Then I thought about all the times I spent at her house, helping her cook or clean, intently listening to her talk about any and everything.
+Getting whooped with a fly swatter, leather belt, or extension cord for doing everything I wasn’t supposed to do and half of what I was SUPPOSED to.
+Sure, I had told her that I loved her many times, but I still wish today, 43 years later, that I had told her just how much.
 I know she knew, but I wish she had heard it from my own two lips.

 I think where I fell short was when it came to my heart.
 Romance.
-There were quite a few girls that I failed to inform along the way in grade school, high school and especially college.
-My insecurity and low self-esteem kept me from asking girls out or at least, telling them how I TRULY felt about them for fear of ridicule.
+There were quite a few girls whom I failed to inform along the way in grade school, high school, and especially college.
+My insecurity and low self-esteem kept me from asking girls out or, at least, telling them how I truly felt about them for fear of rejection or ridicule.
 When I did, it was too late.
-It cost me a high school prom date, a few possible girlfriends and yes, some epic neighbor-waking sex!
+It cost me a high school prom date, a few possible girlfriends, and yes, some epic neighbor-waking sex!
 Hey, this is MY blog.
 It’s family-oriented, but it’s gonna tell the truth.

 I guess this is a good time to segue into the following message: